molleraj/MetaCRAST/README.md

 * **`-a`** CD-HIT similarity threshold for clustering all detected spacers
 * **`-n`** Number of processors to use for parallel processing (and number of temporary metagenome parts)

+To get queries, there is another script provided (`getDRquery.pl`) along with a database of direct repeats downloaded from CRISPRdb and indexed taxonomically (`DRdatabaseTax.fa`).

 # Examples

 Sample query sequences are included.